A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Involutions in algebraic K -theory

 \begin{notn} ($i$) Let $\mathsf{C}$ denote any of $\mathsf{Top}_*$, $\Omega^\infty$-$\mathsf{Top}$ or $\mathsf{Sp}$, and let $X, X'\in \mathsf{C}$ be equipped with homotopy involutions $\tau$ and $\tau'$, respectively.
 A map $f:X\to X'$ will be said to be \textbf{homotopy $C_2$-equivariant}, or \textbf{$C_2$-equivariant up to homotopy}, if $f\tau\simeq \tau'f$.
 If $X$ and $X'$ can be connected by a zig-zag of homotopy $C_2$-equivariant weak equivalences, we will say that $X$ and $X'$ are \textbf{homotopy $C_2$-equivariantly equivalent} and write

 A \textbf{$C_2$-equivariant equivalence} will always mean a zig-zag of weak equivalences which are $C_2$-equivariant.

-($ii$) An \textbf{$H$-group} $(X,\mu)$ is a group-like $\mathbb{A}_3$-space (i.e. a homotopy associative $H$-space such that $\pi_0(X)$ is a group with respect to $\mu$).
+($ii$) An \textbf{$H$-group} $(X,\mu)$ is a group-like $\mathbb{A}_3$-space (ie a homotopy associative $H$-space such that $\pi_0(X)$ is a group with respect to $\mu$).
 Given $H$-spaces $(X,\mu)$ and $(X',\mu')$, a based map $f: X\to X'$ will be said to be \textbf{monoidal up to homotopy}, or simply an \textbf{$H$-map}, if the following diagram is homotopy commutative:

 An \textbf{equivalence of $H$-groups} will mean a zig-zag of $H$-maps that are additionally weak equivalences.
-In practice, all $H$-groups we will consider are actually $\mathbb{E}_1$-groups (i.e. group-like $\mathbb{E}_1$-spaces), and all $H$-maps can be upgraded to $\mathbb{E}_1$-maps even though we will not need this.
+In practice, all $H$-groups we will consider are actually $\mathbb{E}_1$-groups (ie group-like $\mathbb{E}_1$-spaces), and all $H$-maps can be upgraded to $\mathbb{E}_1$-maps even though we will not need this.